One Eleuthera Foundation

 In 2012, Marjie worked closely with Tom Burns and Shaun Ingraham to launch the One Eleuthera Foundation (OEF).
 She is President of a nonprofit college scholarship organization serving Native Americans and has served as a board member and Chair of the Board of the Claneil Foundation.
 Along with her extended family, Marjie has been coming to South Eleuthera for over 50 years.

-Shaun Ingraham is the co-founder, President and CEO of OEF.
+Shaun is the co-founder of OEF and CTI and the past President of OEF.
 He was born and raised in Tarpum Bay, Eleuthera where he currently resides.
-Over the past 25 years, he has led disaster relief and economic and social development efforts for numerous national, regional and international development organizations in more than a dozen countries in Africa, Southeast Asia, North, Central and South America and the Caribbean.
-Shaun has won numerous awards for his community work including a national Cacique Award from the Bahamas Ministry of Tourism, and the inaugural Community Impact Award from his alma mater, Emory University, Atlanta, GA.
+Over the past 25 years, he has led disaster relief and economic and social development efforts for numerous national, regional, and international organizations in more than a dozen countries in Africa, Southeast Asia, North, Central, and South America, and the Caribbean.
+Shaun has won many notable awards for his community work, including a national Cacique Award from The Bahamas Ministry of Tourism and the inaugural Community Impact Award from his alma mater, Emory University, Atlanta, GA.

 Shaun Ingraham